reactjs/react.dev/src/content/learn/removing-effect-dependencies.md

   // ...
 ```

-Suppose that the parent component passes a *different* `onReceiveMessage` function on every render:
+Suppose that the parent Component passes a *different* `onReceiveMessage` function on every render:

 ```js {3-5}
 <ChatRoom